Ford guns for China's app addicts, seeks WeChat tie-up

 Many Chinese use WeChat’s free voice messaging feature instead of phone calls, holding up their smartphones like a walkie-talkie as they speak, tap and listen to replies.

-They often do that while they are driving, breaking a 2004 traffic law that bans any behavior that hinders safe driving.
+They often do that while they are driving, breaking a 2004 traffic law that bans any behaviour that hinders safe driving.

 “In a car, if you had software that can sync with your WeChat, that would be very useful,” said Mao Yanan, a Beijing resident who admits to holding her phone to use the app while driving.